Adam Walsh dressed in baseball gear and holding a baseball bat

 On July 27, 1981, Adam Walsh and his mother went to the Sears store at their local mall.
 Once there, Revé allowed for Adam to watch a group of older teenagers play video games, while she browsed a few aisles away.
 Less than 10 minutes had gone by when Revé went to retrieve her son, but he was nowhere to be seen.

 Worried, Revé approached a store clerk and asked them to send out a page, asking for Adam to come to customer service.
 However, there was no response.
 Two hours later, the police were called and a ground and helicopter search began.
-Revé and Adam’s grandmother searched the mall, while John helped uniformed officers in their search.
+Revé and Adam’s grandmother searched the mall, while John helped uniformed officers.

 A security guard who was working in Sears at the time came forward to say he’d kicked out the teenagers whom Adam had been watching, as they were causing trouble, and he recalled seeing Adam with them.
 Police believe it was not long after this that the young boy was abducted.